top of page

 Website: drivingbiodiversity.com

 With more than a decade of experience landscaping, managing invasive species, & running a chemical lawn care company, Nick has witnessed firsthand how conventional practices harm and degrade local ecosystems.
-For this reason—and his passion for creating a healthier environment & lifestyle for his family—he has now dedicated his career to growing native plants and helping residential & commercial clients design and create space to promote biodiversity, which includes, but not limited to: native bees, song birds, caterpillars/butterflies, firefly regeneration, cicadas, & one day buffalos.
+For this reason—and his passion for creating a healthier environment & lifestyle for his family—he has now dedicated his career to growing native plants and helping residential & commercial clients design and create space to promote biodiversity, which includes, but not limited to: native bees, song birds, caterpillars/butterflies, firefly regeneration, cicadas, & one day: bison.
 These ecologically rich and aesthetically appealing spaces not only improve local ecosystems, they inspire their friends and family, as well as other community members, to follow suit, furthering DSP’s mission to “drive-up”

 local biodiversity.